 Harvesting Rights protected in Williams Treaties areas

 Harvesting rights are now constitutionally protected for Williams Treaties First Nations members in certain portions of Treaties 5, 16, 18, 20, 27 and 27¼ for food, social and ceremonial purposes.
-In the coming months, the First Nations will be working toward the development of mapping on the specific boundary descriptions of the Williams Treaties First Nations harvesting areas.
+The First Nations continue to work toward the development of mapping on the specific boundary descriptions of the Williams Treaties First Nations harvesting areas.

 In addition to hunting and fishing, the Williams Treaties First Nations have traditionally harvested for medicine, food, social and ceremonial purposes, including but not limited to the harvesting of:

 Manomin – Wild Rice

 Miinaan – Berries